Family Sponsorship to Canada

 Accompanying relatives of the above (for example, spouse, partner and dependent children).

-What are the requirements to be a sponsor for Family Sponsorship application to Canada?
+Requirements to be a sponsor for Family Sponsorship application to Canada?

 To be considered an eligible sponsor: